metiviem/rscons/doc/user_guide.md

 The `distclean` task is built-in to Rscons.
 It removes all built target files and all cached configuration options.
-Generally it will get the project directory back to the state it was in when unpacked before any configuration or build operations took place.
+Generally it will get the project directory back to the state it was in when unpacked or checked out, before any configuration or build operations took place.
 It will not remove items installed by an Install builder.

 ####> Install Task